sandrawing/cs107-FinalProject/docs/documentation.md

 ## Implementation Details

 #### Forward Mode
-  * We had originally planned on using numpy arrays and python dictionaries for our data structures.
-However, since this milestone only required an implementation for scalar functions, we didn't need to use that.
-Instead, our idea behind coding it was to implement all the derivatives in the form of recusive calls that create new AutoDiff objects at each stage.
-This way, we could maintain modular coding while ensuring correctness.
+  * We plan on using numpy arrays and python dictionaries for our data structures.
+Since we desire to handle the case where the input is a vector, so we use numpy arrays to store the values and the partial derivatives to each of the variables.
+Besides, we desire to differentiate between different variables.
+So we use dictionary to match each of the partial derivatives to their variable names.
-  * The class we implemented is called `AutoDiff`, and this class creates objects which store the current value as well as the derivative.
+  * The class we implemented is called `AutoDiff`.
+We have three attributes, which are val, der and name.
+The val attribute stores the current value, the der attribute store the partial derivatives, and the name attribute stores variable name.
   * Our attributes have names: `val` for value and `der` for derivative.
 We also have many methods within this class: one for each of the elementary functions (like `AutoDiff.sin(x)` for sin) and we have overwritten many of the dunder methods to allow easy use for our users.
 Now, they can simply create AutoDiff objects such as `x = AutoDiff(5, 10)` and then run intuitive functions on them like `f1 = 3 * x + 2` and `f2 = AutoDiff.ln(f1)`.
   * Elementary functions defined in the AutoDiff class: ln (natural log), log, exp, exp with any base, sin, cos, tan, arcsine, arccosine, arctangent, sinh, cosh, tanh, sqrt, logistic.
 Elementary mathematical operations defined in the AutoDiff class: addition, subtraction, multiplication, division, power.
 Comparison operators defined in the AutoDiff class: equal, not equal, greater or equal, greater, less or equal, less.
 Unary operator defined in the AutoDiff class: negative.